 We believe it is essential that all parties in the supply chain - industry, government and non-governmental organisations (NGOs) - work together to address the complex problem of modern slavery and support rural communities and ensure children and adults are not subject to unfair labour conditions.

-Globally, we are taking actions in our supply chains to prevent and address illegal, abusive or forced work, which include:
+Globally, we are taking actions in our supply chains to prevent and address illegal, abusive or forced work.
+These supply chains include